Beyond Diagonal Reconfigurable Intelligent Surfaces: A Multi-Sector Mode Enabling Highly Directional Full-Space Wireless Coverage: Scaling Law

 \subsubsection{Idealized Radiation Pattern}

 In this case, the path loss is independent of the location of the user.
 Therefore, the maximum received signal power is given by

-where $d_\mathrm{IU}$ denotes the distance between the multi-sector BD-RIS and the user.
+where $d_\mathrm{UI}$ denotes the distance between the multi-sector BD-RIS and the user and the path loss components are set as $\epsilon_\mathrm{IT} = \epsilon_\mathrm{UI} = 2$ for LoS propagations.
 From (\ref{eq:receive_power_idealized}) we can deduce that the maximum received power is proportional to the number of sectors $L (L\ge 2)$ when other terms in equation (\ref{eq:receive_power_idealized}) are fixed.
-However, when the number of antennas for the whole multi-sector BD-RIS is fixed, i.e., $ML$ is fixed, the number of antennas for each sector $M$ is inversely proportional to the number of sectors $L$.
+However, when the number of antennas for the whole multi-sector BD-RIS, i.e., $ML$, is fixed, the number of antennas for each sector $M$ is inversely proportional to the number of sectors $L$.
 There might be a trade-off between $M$ and $L$, which will be discussed in the following simulations.